BabylonJS/Documentation/content/snippets/gamelets/Slow_Collide.md

 The following Playground is an example that uses the above method to stop particles escaping.
 One downside is that particles can be seen breaching the walls.

-PG: <Playground id="#MYGV6#4" title="Particles Stopped from Escaping" description="Reverse velocity if displacement from wall is negative." image=""/>
+PG: <Playground id="#MYGV6#4" title="Particles Stopped from Escaping" description="Reverse velocity if displacement from wall is negative."/>

 The maximum speed of the particles can be changed on lines 21 to 23.